-It should be the person with who you could exchange ideas, talk about your achievements and obstacles, have brainstorm-sessions, and most importantly, it should be someone who will really hear you out and motivate you along.
+It should be the person with who you can exchange ideas, talk about your achievements and obstacles, have brainstorm sessions, and most importantly, it should be someone who will really hear you out and motivate you along.

 Now think who that person might be.

 It could be some member of your family, or a friend, a colleague.

 You could also search online for the groups with the same interest and find accountability pal there.